Michigan Tint Exemption

 Penalties for Illegal Tint in Michigan

-• Repeat offenses: $115+ fine, mandatory tint removal
+• Repeat offenses: $115+ fine plus mandatory tint removal order

-Must be certified by a licensed physician
+Certified by a licensed Michigan physician (MD or DO)

-Covers conditions causing light sensitivity or UV vulnerability
+Covers conditions causing photosensitivity or UV vulnerability

 No sticker required